 A growing number of cities from around the country recognized the benefits of tiny housing.
-These forward-thinking officials are taking on the tiny house challenge by exploring how this unique kind of housing can best fit in their communities and meet the needs of all their constituents.
+These forward-thinking officials are taking on the tiny house challenge by exploring how this unique kind of housing can best fit their communities and meet all their constituents' needs.

 This series provides an illustrative resource for those seeking to bring tiny housing to their community but don't know where to start.

-Living Tiny Legally demystifies both the local planning & zoning regulation process and building compliance process by providing an inside look into the steps the go into creating new zoning ordinances and building codes, and they must work together to create legal housing placement or tiny house parking.
+Living Tiny Legally demystifies both the local planning & zoning regulation process and building compliance process by providing an inside look into the steps to create new zoning ordinances and building codes.
+They must work together to create legal housing placement or tiny house parking.